jeffgrover/task_progress/README.md

 Python environment required (see [pyenv](https://github.com/pyenv/pyenv#readme) install) then `pip install -r requirements.txt` to get the (few) required libraries.

+This service also stores data in a local instance of MongoDB.
+You will need to either [Install MongoDB locally](https://www.mongodb.com/docs/manual/installation/) or edit the source code line where the connection is made to point to an existing MongoDB instance.

 ### Running

 In a terminal window, at the command prompt launch the service with `./tasks.py` (or `python tasks.py` if that doesn't work).
 As with most FastAPI apps, the endpoints served are available at http://localhost:8000/docs.